bjornosal/pg5100-exam/readme.txt

 - Extra Functionality

+Added possibility of creating an admin user.
+Method is called createAdmin and can be found in UserService.
+The unit test can be found in UserServiceTest.

-Added possibility of registring books from GUI, only for administrators.
+Added possibility of registering books from GUI, only for administrators.
 The Selenium test for it is called testAddBook() and can be found in SeleniumTestBase

 Added possibility of deleting books from GUI, only for administrators.
 The Selenium test for it is called testDeleteBook() and can be found in SeleniumTestBase

+Added some general CSS to make it look nicer (I realise I'm not a designer now).

 - Source used multiple places: https://www.tutorialspoint.com/jsf/jsf_edit_datatable.htm